Whole Foods

 Minimally processed food products in their natural state, retaining a full spectrum of macro- and micronutrients, fiber, and bioactive compounds.

 Whole foods, also known as unprocessed or minimally processed foods, are products that have been left in their natural state or have undergone only minor processing, such as washing, cutting, or freezing.
 They include fruits, vegetables, whole grains, legumes, nuts, seeds, eggs, dairy products, and unprocessed meats and fish.
-Their main characteristic is the preservation of their natural nutrient matrix, which includes macronutrients (carbohydrates, proteins, fats), micronutrients (vitamins, minerals), and bioactive compounds like fiber, antioxidants, and phytochemicals.
+Their main characteristic is the preservation of their natural nutrient matrix, which includes macronutrients (carbohydrates, proteins, fats), micronutrients (vitamins, minerals), and bioactive compounds such as fiber, antioxidants, and phytochemicals.

 Unlike highly processed foods, which often contain added sugars, excess fats, salt, and artificial additives, whole foods provide a balanced nutritional profile.
 Their consumption is the foundation of healthy eating and is associated with a reduced risk of chronic diseases.
 They provide energy, support recovery, and improve overall bodily function, which is essential for active individuals.